FLAiRistaken/I-Can-Swing---Primary-Engineer-project/lib/Safety/README.md

 ## 2. Key Responsibilities & Features

 *   **Multi-Layered Monitoring:** Continuously assesses several conditions in parallel:
-    *   Obstacle proximity (front and rear).
+    *   Obstacle proximity (frontLeft and frontRight).
     *   User presence (is someone securely in the swing?).
     *   Motor operation (is the swing motor stalled?).
     *   System responsiveness (via a software watchdog).
-*   **Obstacle Detection:** Uses the front and rear ultrasonic sensors to detect objects in the swing's path.
+*   **Obstacle Detection:** Uses the frontLeft and frontRight ultrasonic sensors to detect objects in the swing's path.
 It employs two levels of proximity detection:
     *   **Warning:** A non-critical distance that might indicate a potential issue.
     *   **Critical:** An immediate danger zone that triggers an emergency stop.
 *   **Dynamic Safety Thresholds:** Intelligently adjusts the sensitivity of the obstacle detection based on the swing's current state.
 For example, it uses slightly more lenient thresholds when swinging to avoid false positives from the ground or the swing structure itself.